mmistakes/minimal-mistakes/_pages/research.md

 ![GRL paper](/assets/images/GRL2019-panels.png)

-I've been using [Large eddy
-simulations](https://en.wikipedia.org/wiki/Large_eddy_simulation) to explore small scale turbulence in the Oceanic mixed layer.
+I use Large-eddy simulations to explore small scale turbulence in the Oceanic mixed layer.
 Focus is given to the transport of passive scalars (such as oil, microplastic and nutrients) and parameterizations that help us predict such transport.

 Some relevant publications can be found [here](https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.3.064501),